google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 - Set the parent.
 - Show the current marker.

-We will call this method from within `showAtLocation_(curNode)`, when the user moves to a new block:
+This method will be called within `showAtLocation_(curNode)` when the user moves to a new block:

 ```js
   showWithBlock_(curNode) {